 Safety net hospitals, which serve vulnerable and underserved populations and often operate on smaller budgets than non-safety net hospitals, may experience unique implementation challenges.
 We sought to describe common barriers and facilitators that affect the implementation of improvement initiatives in a safety net hospital, and identify potentially transferable lessons to enhance implementation efforts in similar settings.
 We used the Consolidated Framework for Implementation Research to guide our qualitative analysis.
 Check out our publication in Implementation Science Communications.

 Developing a New Tool to Standardize the Evaluation of Implementation Science Proposals

-Research that seeks to inform health care change may have difficulty translating core components of implementation and improvement sciences within the traditional paradigms used to evaluate efficacy and effectiveness research.
-The goal of this study was to operationalize existing recommendations for writing implementation science proposals into a new, standardized scoring system.
-The resulting scoring system, Implementation and Improvement Science Proposals Evaluation Criteria (INSPECT) was applied to pilot grant proposals to evaluate its reliability and utility in measuring the quality of proposed research.
-Check out our recent publication in Implementation Science.
+The fields of implementation and improvement sciences have experienced rapid growth in recent years.
+However, research that seeks to inform health care change may have difficulty translating core components of implementation and improvement sciences within the traditional paradigms used to evaluate efficacy and effectiveness research.
+We operationalized existing recommendations for writing implementation science proposals as the ImplemeNtation and Improvement Science Proposals Evaluation CriTeria (INSPECT) scoring system.
+We scored pilot grant proposals using INSPECT to evaluate its reliability and utility in measuring the quality of proposed research.
+Check out our publication in Implementation Science.

 Advancing Quality Improvement with Regression Discontinuity Designs

 Robust implementation of process change is critically important to driving evidence uptake and quality, however routine methods to improve healthcare delivery often lack causal inference, and it can be difficult to know whether such efforts are improving patient care.
 Regression discontinuity designs can be paired with traditional implementation science approaches, such as evaluation of implementation fidelity (the degree to which implementation is delivered as intended), to increase the value of both approaches.
 Check out our publication in Annals of the American Thoracic Society.